melexis/sphinx-traceability-extension/doc/integration_test_report.rst

     :sourcetitle: system requirement
     :type: fulfilled_by
     :stats:
+    :coverage: > 66.5

+.. the coverage option below should trigger a warning as the coverage is 2/3

 .. item-matrix:: System requirements fulfilled by software requirements - only show covered
     :target: SRS